maketsi/TA-TC-Sysmon/README.md

 This addon is a complete rewrite and replacement of TA-Microsoft-Sysmon [1] and adds:

-* speed-optimized searches via custom eventtypes and macros (tc_sysmon*) that are not just based on (slow) EventID based searches.
+* speed-optimized searches via custom eventtypes and macros (tc_sysmon*) that are not just based on (very slow) EventID based searches.
-* workarounds that protect from props hijack done by Splunk_TA_windows 6.0.0, avoiding sourcetype rename and processing of generic wineventlog props (providing no value).
+* workarounds that protect from props hijack done by Splunk_TA_windows 6.0.0, avoiding sourcetype rename and further extra processing of generic wineventlog props (providing no value).
-* index-time operation that removes the extra (and static) header garbage caused by WinEventLog input, that does not provide any value for sysmon logs, saving up to 50% of license usage and I/O load.
+* index-time operation that removes the extra (and static) header garbage caused by WinEventLog input that does not provide any value for sysmon logs, saving up to 50% of license usage and I/O load. (*)
-* index-time sourcetyping to further optimize and categorize the events (sourcetype=sysmon:events:*)
+* index-time sourcetyping to further optimize and categorize the events to sourcetype=sysmon:events:*

-## TA-TC-Sysmon-Transforms
+## Relation to TA-TC-Sysmon-Transforms

-This is a supplemental package for TA-TC-Sysmon, providing index-time transforms.
-This should be placed on heavy forwarders or indexers, which ever receives the traffic first.
+All index-time operations mentioned above are optional, allthough recommended, and have been moved to (minimized) TA-TC-Sysmon-Transforms package, to be placed on heavy forwarders or indexers, which ever receives the traffic first from agents.

 The parent package TA-TC-Sysmon contains the search-time knowledge objects, and is meant to be placed in search heads.

 Original events are expected to have sourcetype XmlWinEventLog:Microsoft-Windows-Sysmon/Operational

+If the index-time operations are not done, this package will rename the sourcetype to sysmon:events, for optimization reasons.

 ## Compatibility with Splunk CIM